jakobzhao/geog4572/lectures/lec06/readme.md

 >
 > **Instructor:** Bo Zhao  **Location:** WITH 205 | **Time:** TR 1100 - 1150

+**Learning Objectives**

+- Understand the basic concept, functions, and methods of D3.js;
+- Be familiar with the different in selection between jQuery and D3; and
+- Able to update your code from D3 version 4 to version 5.

 D3 stands for Data-Driven Documents.
 It is an open-source JavaScript library developed by Mike Bostock to create custom interactive data visualizations in the web browser using SVG, HTML and CSS.

-These tutorials will help you learn the essentials of D3.js starting from the basics to an intermediate level.
-These tutorials are broken down into chapters, where each chapter contains a number of related topics that are packed with easy to understand explanations and real-world examples.
+This lecture will help you learn the essentials of D3.js starting from the basics to an intermediate level.

-> **Prerequisites:** Basic knowledge of HTML, CSS and JavaScript is required.

-## D3.js setup

-In this chapter, we will learn how to setup D3.js development environment.

-Before we start, you'll need the following components:
+**D3.js setup**: Before we start, you'll need the following components:

 - D3 library
 - Web server
 - Editor
 - Web browser

-### D3 Library:
+### 1\.
+D3 Library:

 You need to include D3.js library into your HTML webpage in order to use D3 to create data visualization.
 You can do it in two ways: